Russia Stands by Ally Syria as Strikes Loom

 Russia's support is quite evident and out in the open I think.

-Thumb Senescence over 10 years
+Thumb Senescence 11 years

 Machia, besides, pushing for US military intervention/action makes a lot of sense for Israel.